A brain tumour is a growth of cells in the brain that multiplies in an abnormal, uncontrollable way.

 - how effective the treatment is

-Survival rates are difficult to predict because brain tumours are rare and there are many different types.
+Survival rates are difficult to predict because brain tumours are uncommon and there are many different types.

 Your doctor will be able to give you more information about your outlook.